devesh-bit/software-architecture-project/README.md

 * API supports pagination & filters.

 ### DB
-* For databse I have relied on MongoDB, and mongoose as an ORM.
+* For database I have relied on MongoDB, and mongoose as an ORM.
 * Implements some commanly used patterns in Non-Relational Database.

 ### JWT